 New Zealand recommended that the paper be clear, neutral and decision-focused, ensuring that the DGCA Conference is explicitly asked to decide on the proposed Forum through a revised cover paper and action by the conference section.

+The Chair summarized the discussion and proposed that the paper:

+Strengthen the introduction by clearly stating the mandate entrusted to the TF by DGCA/60

+Clarify the relationship between the enhanced DGCA Conference and the proposed Forum, including articulating why the intended objectives of the proposed Forum could not be sufficiently achieved through an enhanced DGCA Conference.

+Outline the operationalisation of the proposed Forum, including explaining the difference between the DGCA Conference small team and the small Forum support team

-The Chair summarized the discussion and proposedimproving the introduction by clearly stating the mandate entrusted to the TF by DGCA/60 making the recommendations more decision-focused by explicitly inviting DGCA conference to decide on establishing the Forum and, if agreed, to apply the ToR, set a timeline, and initiate the necessary preparatory processes.
+explicitly inviting DGCA conference to decide on whether to proceed with establishing the Forum and, if agreed, to apply the ToR, set a timeline, and initiate the necessary preparatory processes.

 China suggested strengthening two-way communication between Council representatives and member states/regional conferences by including APAC Council members and ICAO APRO in the small Forum support team.
 It was proposed to amend para.
 1.10 to clarify that stewardship would be provided by volunteers from APAC member states and administrations, and to explicitly include representatives from ICAO APAC Council states, ICAO, and other relevant bodies, as appropriate.
 China proposed revising para.
 1.15 to read: “ ..also able to attend, as observers, at the invitation of the Host State, on a case by case basis, in consultation with the small Forum support team”.
 In addition, China also recommended that unanimous agreement be required with respect to invitation-related matters.